ryanlaict/LLM-Project/README.md

 This project task was to create a sentiment analysis of Yelp reviews based on the Yelp dataset: https://huggingface.co/datasets/Yelp/yelp_review_full.
 The goal was to be able to correctly identify the sentiment of the Yelp review based on the text of the review.

 ## Dataset
 The dataset used is the Yelp Review Full dataset from Hugging Face Datasets.
 It contains 650,000 reviews for training and 50,000 reviews for testing.
 Each review is labeled with a star rating from 1 to 5.
 The dataset was cleaned and processed.
 A subset of the dataset was created for testing purpose with 10,000 rows.
+Each review is labeled with a star rating from 1 to 5.
 The CSV was created and saved for faster recall.
 The Train/Test splits were stratified based on labels to ensure that there was a fair distribution of types of reviews for the model to train against and that the subset of the data did not unfairly bias one type of review.

 ## Pre-trained Model
 The Pre-trained model that was utilized in this project was distilbert-base-uncased.
 It is lighter version of Bert which is important due to resource limitations in this project.
 It was still able to accurately model the dataset and create labels while balancing resourcing demands.

 ## Performance Metrics
 To accurately assess the performance of this model.
 The metrics of Accuracy, Recall, and F1-Score were used in combination to evaluate the performance of each model.
 The Bert's performance was adequate before tuning the parameters.